Proverbs 21:25-26

 Selfish desire destroys the lazy, but righteous diligence produces generosity.

-25 The desire of the sluggard kills him, for his hands refuse to labor.
+25 The craving of the slacker kills him because his hands refuse to work.

 Selfish desire destroys the lazy, but righteous diligence produces generosity.